-Before you start packing, draw up a checklist that includes all the things you need for your trip.
+Before you start packing, draw up a camping supply checklist that includes all the things you need for your trip.
 If you're missing any essentials, one option is to borrow or rent some of your equipment—local outdoors shops and friends can be great resources.
 Take stock of what you do have and the shape it's in, especially if your camping supplies have been packed up for months in the attic or garage.
 A checklist of the basics:

 - Tent (rainfly, footprint, poles, stakes)

 - Sleeping bag

 - Flashlight or headlamp (with fresh batteries or charge)